karoteeni110/Finnish-verb-derivation/README.md

 ```

 - Filter out non-verbs

-    By ruling out those which do not end with a/ä.
+Ruling out those which do not end with a/ä:

 ```
 !
 Loosely, we define verbs are words consisting of less than 6 syllables,